 Time-implicit schemes are often used when solving RD equations numerically.
 This is because in simulations, explicit or semi-explicit schemes are often encountered with Courant–Friedrichs–Lewy (CFL) conditions, under which the time step size is restricted to be very small.
 Conversely, employing time-implicit schemes allows for the use of larger time step sizes, leading to a more efficient computation of the equilibrium state in RD equations.
 Moreover, computing RD equations with a weak diffusion and a strong reaction term is of great interest to the computational math community.
 The performance of explicit and semi-implicit schemes could be unstable under these circumstances.
 However, it has been shown that implicit schemes still work very well on these models \cite{xu2019stability, liu2024first}.
 In addition, time-implicit schemes are also known to be energy-stable \cite{xu2019stability}.

 In a recent work \cite{liu2024first}, the primal-dual hybrid gradient (PDHG) algorithm which is an easy-to-implement optimization algorithm, has been used for computing the time-implicit solution of RD equations.
 The PDHG algorithm \eqref{intr: abstract precond PDHG1 } is a first-order optimization algorithm with tunable hyperparameters.
-The method does not require extra effort to compute the inverse of the Jacobian matrix in the time-implicit scheme.
-This feature is distinct from many classical algorithms, such as Newton's methods for solving nonlinear equations.
-Nevertheless, the PDHG algorithm presented in \cite{liu2024first} faces both theoretical and practical challenges.
+Notably, it does not require computing the inverse of the Jacobian matrix in the time-implicit scheme.
+It converges robustly regardless of the choice of the initial value, which is a key distinction from many classical methods, such as Newton’s methods.
+This property makes the PDHG algorithm easy to implement and computationally efficient for solving nonlinear equations.
+Another motivating feature of the PDHG method is that it allows for the design of customized preconditioning matrices based on the structure of the specific RD equation, resulting in a notable grid-size-independent convergence rate throughout the algorithm.

+Nevertheless, the prototype PDHG algorithm presented in \cite{liu2024first} faces theoretical and practical challenges.